gennachiaro/phd_proposal/manuscript.md

 <p align="center">
 <img src="https://user-images.githubusercontent.com/56849646/72555930-3c21fe80-3863-11ea-96e3-2f958b3af366.png" width="45%"></img> <img src="https://user-images.githubusercontent.com/56849646/72555952-4512d000-3863-11ea-9ebc-e9299a09a0b9.png" width="45%"></p>

 <p align="center">Figure 4: Biotite and plagioclase major element compositions from fiamme.
 Fiamme are divided into population based on hue.
-Both plagioclase and biotite can be used to determine fiamme type, and biotite can also determine fiamme population (from Chiaro et al., in prep).</p>
+Both plagioclase and biotite can be used to determine fiamme type and biotite can also determine fiamme population (from Chiaro et al., in prep).</p>

 *Hierarchical Clustering and Machine Learning in Python:*

 The foundation for this project involves obtaining mineral compositions for the entire crystal.
 After creating biotite and feldspar EDS maps and collecting trace element profiles, I plan to utilize a hierarchical agglomerative clustering algorithm for major elements in order to statistically determine how many clusters of minerals are present in the fiamme.
 Another clustering algorithm will be run using trace elements and we will compare the results.
 Once the clusters are identified, we can observe whether they correlate with fiamme type and population (Chiaro et al., in prep).
 If we see a correlation, we can confidently use mineral populations to classify fiamme throughout the Ora Ignimbrite.
 We can also use the mineral maps to visualize core to rim cluster evolution (Fig. 5).
 By visualizing where the clusters occur in each mineral and by looking at a large enough population of core to rim clusters, we can infer whether crystals experienced similar histories.
-This approach may reveal information regarding the magmatic processes which occurred prior to the Ora eruption (injection, decompression-driven growth, etc).
+This approach may reveal information regarding the magmatic processes that occurred prior to the Ora eruption (injection, decompression-driven growth, etc).

 <p align="center">
 <img src="https://user-images.githubusercontent.com/56849646/72556172-af2b7500-3863-11ea-9745-323250943155.jpg" width="50%"></p>